Agnita

 Agnita (/ro/; Agnetheln; Transylvanian Saxon: Ongenîtlen; Szentágota) is a town on the Hârtibaciu river in Sibiu County, Transylvania, central Romania.
 It is considered the locality in the center of the country.
 The town administers two villages, namely Coveș (Käbisch; Ágotakövesd) and Ruja (Roseln; Rozsonda).

 Demographics

 The population was 8,300 at the 2011 census, of which 94.2% were Romanians, 2.9% Hungarians, 1.5% Roma, and 1% Germans (more specifically Transylvanian Saxons).
+At the 2021 census, Agnita had a population of 7,564; of those, 81.03% were Romanians and 1.82% Hungarians.